 Go lang

 Given the save it was not a function snippet written in Python, can you any of the error it might throw during execution?
 Explain why.
 Definite and prevent, we'll have an even context.
 Go to 3.23.
 Probably we get an error at response, get object.
-I'm not sure that, uh, that s 3 client has the permissions to do to read the bucket we need to.
-In In order to get object, we need certain permissions.
+I'm not sure that s 3 client has the permissions to do to read the bucket we need to.
+In order to get object, we need certain permissions.
 Probably we need to use credentials like secret access here, access key or access ID in order to access that particular bucket and get the data.